cvknage/cvknage/content/cv.en.md

 Civil status: Un married.

 ## Resumé
-I currently work as a Software Developer on a Scrum Team dedicated to the digitalisation of insurance sales at Alka Forsikring.
+I currently work as a Software Developer on a Scrum Team dedicated to the debelopment of Alka Mobils website <a href="https://alkamobil.dk" target="_blank">https&#58;//alkamobil.dk</a>.
+Here I am responsible for development and maintenance of our backend and frontend systems as well as integrations to our service partners like MobilePay.

 Apart from recent experience in languages such as C# and a full Vue.js JavaScript web stack, I have worked as an Agile Coach on a large scale SAFe implementation and have several years as a scrum master under my belt.